elishatofunmi/pytennis-Discrete-Mathematics-Approach-/readme.md

 ### To run program follow the process below:

-Clone the work and run the game.ipynb via jupyter notebook having executed the following commands below
+To clone the work and run the game.ipynb via jupyter notebook having executed the following commands below

 ```